Open top buses in Weston-super-Mare: Crew operated

 The first three buses were converted in 1950 at the company's workshops in Bristol using old buses acquired that year with the takeover of Cheltenham District Traction.
 They had AEC Regent III chassis with Weymann bodywork.
 Following the success of the first year's operation, four buses that were more in keeping with the rest of the local fleet were converted.
 These had Bristol K chassis with 5-cylinder Gardner engines and Bristol bodies.

 The first buses built new as open top vehicles arrived in 1961.
 They were built on Bristol Lodekka chassis with 60-seat ECW convertible bodies – that is with detachable roofs so that they could operate as conventional buses during the winter.
 Most Lodekkas in the fleet were the FLF type, but these were the shorter FS model fitted with 6-cylinder Gardner engines.
 Two more convertible Lodekkas were purchased secondhand from Crosville Motor Services company.
 These were the LD model fitted with 6-cylinder Bristol engines, two years older than the FSs.
 They had 60-seat ECW bodies with a conductor-operated door, which made then a more attractive proposition for winter services than the FSs with their open platform.
 A final Lodekka joined the fleet in 1976, this time an FLF.
 Its 70-seat body had its roof removed following a collision with a low bridge in Bristol.
-Like the LDs, it was fitted with a 6-cylnder Bristol engine but had a power-operated door at the front instead of the rear entrances on the earlier buses.
+Like the LDs, it was fitted with a 6-cylinder Bristol engine but had a power-operated door at the front instead of the rear entrances on the earlier buses.